stackbuilders/scalendar/README.md

 There are two functions to check availability for a reservation.
 The first one is

 ```
-isQuantityAvailable :: Int -> (From, To) -> SCalendar -> Bool
+isQuantityAvailable :: Int -> TimePeriod -> SCalendar -> Bool
 ```

-where Int is an amount of resource we want to reserve, `(From, To)` is the period of time we want to reserve for that amount of resource, and `SCalendar` is the calendar where we want to check availability.
-Naturally, this function returns a bool if the amount of resources is available.
+where `Int` is an amount of resource we want to reserve, `TimePeriod` is the period of time we want to reserve for that amount of resource, and `SCalendar` is the calendar where we want to check availability.
+Naturally, this function returns a `Bool` if the amount of resources is available.
 Note that here we are just concerned with the amount of resources and whether there is some set of identifiers whose size is greater of equal to that amount.
 If we need